 It is always better to let the other person in a conversation like this one come up with their own solution.
 If you can ask the right questions, you may be able to get their acceptance of respite care faster than you thought.
 You can ask questions like “what would you do if you fell and I was out running errands?” or any other questions that might help lead them to respite care as an option.

 Do Your Homework

-This is not a discussion you should start without doing some research before starting and respite care program.
+This is not a discussion you should start without doing some research first.
 Look into the respite services that are available near you so that you can be ready to discuss different options with your loved one.
 Hearing about the specifics reassures them that you care about their needs and want the best for them.

 Keep the Focus on Your Loved Ones

 While it may be difficult to take your own needs out of the equation, it is important to keep the focus on the needs of your loved one.
 You don’t want them to misunderstand and feel like you’re deserting them.
 Talk about their safety and overall health.
 Consider the current situation and get them thinking about the future.
 Be honest and acknowledge their feelings at all times.

 If the conversation starts to head in the wrong direction, you can start to steer it towards the many benefits that in-home respite care can provide.
 Discuss the ways respite services could improve your relationship, enhance their overall care, and discover new things.
 These discussions may open their eyes to things they hadn’t considered before.

 Ask Someone Else for Help

 While it may not be easy to admit, your loved one may not listen to you as well as they would someone else.
 If there is a religious leader, a friend, or another relative that they would be more willing to listen to, don’t be afraid to get them involved when considering a respite caregiver.